React-Native Step Counter Library

 • iOS Only

-• floorsAscended: This is a number property that indicates the number of floors the user has ascended during the specified time period. it can be nil if the device does not support this feature.
+• floorsAscended: This is a number property that indicates the number of floors the user has ascended during the specified time period.
+It can be nil if the device does not support this feature.

-• floorsDescended: This is a number property that indicates the number of floors the user has descended during the specified time period. it can be nil if the device does not support this feature.
+• floorsDescended: This is a number property that indicates the number of floors the user has descended during the specified time period.
+It can be nil if the device does not support this feature.

 Usage